informalsystems/tendermint-rs/docs/spec/lightclient/supervisor/supervisor.md

 The light client has a local data structure called LightStore that contains light blocks (that contain a header).

-#### [LCV-DIST-PRIMARY.1]:
-The light client
-has a local variable primary that contains the PeerID of a full node.

-TODO: secondaries?

 #### **[LC-DIST-SAFE.1]**:
 It is always the case that every header in *LightStore* was